 The children have two P.E. lessons per week where they are taught basic skills such as throwing and catching and how to apply these to team games.
 The children are also taught dance and athletics.

 From time to time we also invite specialist coaches in to school to teach the children for either one off lessons or a series of lessons.

 During the summer term the children are given the opportunity to represent Bugthorpe School in team competitions such as three in a bucket.

 In class 2 our P.E. lessons are on a Tuesday morning with Mr Rose and a Friday afternoon with Mrs Todd.

-All children have spellings to learn in school and at home that are based on the Year 1 and 2 common exception words.
+The spellings to learn are based on the Year 1 and 2 common exception words.